-Since 1998/99 these offences have represented between seven per cent and eleven per cent of Other Crimes Against Society and up to one per cent of all crime.
-The number of firearms related offences has remained fairly consistent throughout the data series, with all years prior to 2022/23 recording fewer than 200 offences.
-The remaining weapon possession offences, including articles with a blade or point, have shown a generally increasing trend with the level recorded in 2022/23 being the highest recorded to date and more than four times the lowest level in 1998/99.
+Since 1998/99 these offences have represented between seven per cent and eleven per cent of Other Crimes Against Society and up to one per cent of all crimes recorded.
+The number of firearms offences of possession and possession with intent has remained fairly consistent throughout the data series, with all years prior to 2022/23 recording fewer than 200 offences.
+The remaining weapon possession offences, including articles with a blade or point, have shown a generally increasing trend with the level recorded in 2023/24 being the highest recorded to date and more than four times the lowest level recorded in 1998/99.